jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 First, some notes on the name:

 * For English speakers who haven't heard of the name, "Allende" is pronounced like `ah-YEN-deh`.
-* Salvador Allende sometimes appears as "**Salvador Allende Gossens**" or "Salvador Allende G." because of naming customs in most Spanish-speaking regions like Chile.
+* Salvador Allende sometimes appears as "**Salvador Allende Gossens**" or "Salvador Allende G." because of naming customs in Spanish-speaking regions like Chile.
   * People in Spanish-speaking regions have two surnames.
   * The first one ("Allende") comes from the father's surname at birth.
 It's the more commonly used surname and people in Spanish-speaking regions are usually called by their first surname ("Dr. Allende").
   * The second one ("Gossens") comes from the mother's surname at birth.
 It's not as important as the first surname in daily life.
-If it is used at all, it's often used along with the first surname for the sake of formality, or to distinguish people with the same given name and surname.
+If it is used at all, it's often used along with the first surname for the sake of formality, or to distinguish people with the same given name and first surname.
 It's also often abbreviated if someone chooses to include it in a name.
-  * Because the second surname is the last "word" in a Spanish full name, people who aren't familiar with Spanish naming customs would mistake it for the surname which someone should be called, but in reality people with second surnames are not called by their second surnames ("~~Dr. Gossens~~").
+  * Because the second surname is the last "word" in a Spanish full name, people who aren't familiar with Spanish naming customs would mistake it for the surname which someone should be called, but in reality people with second surnames are usually not called by their second surnames ("~~Dr. Gossens~~").

 Salvador Allende's biography in [Memoria Chilena](https://www.memoriachilena.gob.cl/602/w3-article-799.html) aptly begins with: